maxxyh/forty-jekyll-theme/workExperience.md

 				<header class="major">
 					<h3>Mesh Bio Pte.
 Ltd - Software Engineer Intern (2019)</h3>
 				</header>
 				<p>Mesh Bio is a startup creating tools for precision healthcare.
-Their systems aim to transofmr complex biological data into actionable insights for clinical practice. </p>
+Their systems aim to transform complex biological data into actionable insights for clinical practice. </p>
-				<p>Had the privilege of being Mesh Bio's first intern, working with the amazing, driven founders as a software engineer intern from Janurary 2019 - June 2019.
-This was my first foray into the world of tech.</p>
+				<p>I developed the company's DARA (Disease Associated Risk Assessment) data analysis engine for predictive analysis of 6 chronic diseases in Python, leading to its deployment to its clients.</p>
 				<ul class="actions">
 					<li><a href="meshBio.html" class="button">Learn more</a></li>
 				</ul>